LorenzoS92/pokemon-backend/README.md

 To use the API you can use it via postman.

+The project exposes /pokemon/{pokemonName} API, in GET.

-*There is an openAPI documentation created for this API, inside public/docs folder.*
+You can review the API documentation via openAPI documentation created, inside public/docs folder.*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.